usnistgov/labbench/doc/guide/02_getting_started/03 data logging.md

 )
 ```

-For each row in the root table, the expanded table is expanded with a copy of the contents of the relational data table in its file path ending in `analyzer_trace.csv`.
+For each row in the root table, the expanded table is expanded with a copy of the contents of the relational data table in its file path ending in `'analyzer_trace.csv'`.

 ```{code-cell} ipython3
 import labbench as lb